Webinar: What’s Changed Since Dobbs? Exploring the Evidence and Opportunities for Action

 Learning Objectives

-By the end of this webinar, participants will:
+By the end of this webinar, participants:

-Understand the current state of research on the impacts of the Dobbs decision, including its effects on abortion and contraception care, the clinical workforce, and health care system practices.
+Understood the current state of research on the impacts of the Dobbs decision, including its effects on abortion and contraception care, the clinical workforce, and health care system practices.

-Gain insights into the strategic needs of state and federal policymakers working to advance evidence-based policy and explore how research can support these efforts.
+Gained insights into the strategic needs of state and federal policymakers working to advance evidence-based policy and explore how research can support these efforts.

-Engage in meaningful dialogue with reproductive health researchers, community partners, and the broader health services research community.
+Engaged in meaningful dialogue with reproductive health researchers, community partners, and the broader health services research community.

 -